kennyddeng/SYSC3010_kenny_deng/README.md

 # SYSC3010_kenny_deng
 Repository for sysc3010A taken during W2022.
 Contains separate folders for each lab.
 Each lab focuses on a different topic. <br>

-<h2> IMPORTANT - READ THIS! </h2>
+<h2> IMPORTANT - READ THIS!
+(Please Review Commits on "old" Branch, Explanation Below) </h2>
 If you are reviewing my commits please browse the "old" branch.
-I was dumb and forced a commit on main (long story, I had issues with the current branch being ahead).
+I was dumb and forced a commit on main without knowing exactly what would happen
+(long story, I had issues with the current branch being ahead and found a solution on StackOverflow).
 Anyways I was able to restore to a previous commit and thus restoring my commit history.
 I kept the old commit history on a new branch ("old"). <br>

 <h2> Short Description of Each Lab Folder </h2>